Pregnancy Due Date Calculator

 What is Naegele's rule?

-What formula does the pregnancy calc use?
+What formula does the pregnancy calculator use?

 How accurate is the due date calculator?